Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model

-\subsubsection{stochastic coalescence of super-droplets}
+\subsubsection{Stochastic coalescence of super-droplets}

-Stochastic coalescence process for the super-droplets must be formulated carefully so that the super-droplets well-approximate the behavior of real-droplets.
+The stochastic coalescence process for the super-droplets must be formulated carefully so that the super-droplets well-approximate the behavior of droplets.
 The formulation procedure is in two steps: 1) define how a pair of super-droplets coalesce; 2) determine the probability that the super-droplet coalescence occurs.

 Consider the case when a pair of super-droplets $(j,k)$ will coalesce.
-These super-droplets represent $\xi_j$ number of real-droplets $(\bm a_j, \bm x_j)$ and $\xi_k$ number of real-droplets $(\bm a_k, \bm x_k)$.
-Let us define that exactly $\min{(\xi_j,\xi_k)}$ pairs of real-droplets will contribute to the coalescence of the super-droplet pair $(j,k)$.
+These super-droplets represent $\xi_j$ droplets $(\mathbf a_j, \mathbf x_j)$ and $\xi_k$ droplets $(\mathbf a_k, \mathbf x_k)$.
+Let us define that exactly $\min{(\xi_j,\xi_k)}$ pairs of droplets will contribute to the coalescence of the super-droplet pair $(j,k)$.
 Figure.~\ref{fig.1} is a schematic view of the coalescence of super-droplets.
 In this example, $\xi_j=3$ and $\xi_k=2$.
-We can see that $\min{(\xi_j,\xi_k)}=2$ pairs of real-droplets undergo coalescence, which results in the decrease of multiplicity $\xi_j:3\to1$ and the increase of the size of the super-droplet $k$.
+We can see that $\min{(\xi_j,\xi_k)}=2$ pairs of droplets undergo coalescence, which results in the decrease of multiplicity $\xi_j:3\to1$ and the increase of the size of the super-droplet $k$.

-Below is the complete definition of how a pair of super-droplets $(j,k)$ change their state after the coalesce: \begin{enumerate} \item if $\xi_j\neq\xi_k$, we can choose $\xi_j>\xi_k$ without losing generality, and
+Below is the complete definition of how a pair of super-droplets $(j,k)$ change their state after they coalesce: \begin{enumerate} \item if $\xi_j\neq\xi_k$, we can choose $\xi_j>\xi_k$ without losing generality, and

 where the dashed valuables represent the updated value after the coalesce. \item if $\xi_j=\xi_k$,